Skip to main content

 STUDENTS COMMENCING IN SEMESTER 2

-The Recommended Study Plans provided below are suitable for students enrolling in a full-time or part-time study load.
+The Recommended Study Plans provided below are suitable for students enrolling in a full-time study load.
 Students entering this course with advanced standing, or wishing to vary their study plan due to work, personal, financial or other reasons should use the table as a guide to create an individual study plan.

 When designing an individual study plan: